llm-bible/llm-bible.github.io/_publications/chen2024do.markdown

 bibkey: chen2024do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.21187"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Survey Paper']
+tags: ['Training Techniques', 'Efficiency and Optimization', 'Survey Paper']
 ---
 The remarkable performance of models like the OpenAI o1 can be attributed to their ability to emulate human-like long-time thinking during inference.
 These